Awards - Celebrating 2021

 Our Awards are a look back to the previous year.
 They recognise, celebrate and promote the achievements and excellence of our apprentices and their employers.
 For those completing their apprenticeship, it acts as a fitting end to their journey and for others, inspiration to finish and achieve.

-We have six categories of award as highlighted below.
+We have five types of award as highlighted below.

-This award recognises and celebrates an apprentice who was in learning or completed a level 3 apprenticeship in 2020.
+This award recognises and celebrates an apprentice who was in learning or completed an apprenticeship in 2021.
 The person receiving this award will have excelled whilst completing their apprenticeship or be progressing on track, if not ahead.
 Their level of work both within their role and their learning should be above what is expected of someone at this level and their attitude should be outstanding.

-Nominated by the Training Officer, endorsed by the Employer.
-Must be over 9 months into their apprenticeship in 2020 or have completed it.
+Nominated by the Training Officer and endorsed by the Employer.
+Must be over 9 months into their apprenticeship in 2021 or have completed it.

 By the sponsor company The Manufacturer